 The norm is now given by

-We should stress that an important difference when comparing with the homogeneous XXX Heisenberg spin chain in the previous sections is that because all the inhomogeneities are different the commutation of factors $(A+D)$ does not lead now to any divergences.
-Therefore we do not have to make use of the procedure we have developed along this paper.
-For instance, the correlation function $\granesperado{0}{\sigma^+_k \sigma^+_{k+2}}{\mu_1 \mu_2}$ can be calculated by direct use of the commutation relations (\ref{conmCB}),
+We should stress that, in contrast with the homogeneous Heisenberg spin chain studied in the previous sections, the commutation of factors $(A+D)$ does not lead now to any indeterminate form because all the inhomogeneities involved are different.
+Therefore, we do not have to make use of the procedure we have described in previous sections.
+For instance, the correlation function $\granesperado{0}{\sigma^+_k \sigma^+_{k+2}}{\mu_1 \mu_2}$ can be calculated by direct use of the commutation relations (\ref{commCAD}),

 where the correlation function ${\cal G}^{L}_{0}(k,l)=\langle 0 | C(\xi_k) C(\xi_l) | \mu_1 \mu_2 \rangle$ can be computed using expressions~(\ref{scalarproduct}) and (\ref{howtoscalarproduct}) for the scalar product.
-The factor $p(k+2)$, given by \be p(l)=\prod_{j=1}^{l}{\frac{\m_1 -\xi -g \k_j}{\m_1 +\xi -g \k_j} \frac{\m_2 -\xi -g \k_j}{\m_2 +\xi -g \k_j}} \ , \ee collects the contribution from the momenta. \footnote{Note that if we take $g\rightarrow 0$ all inhomogeneities become the same, and (\ref{k2}) reproduces the limit in equation~(\ref{Fn1}).} We can in fact extend rather easily expression (\ref{k2}) to the case where the spin operators are located at arbitrary sites, $\langle 0 | \sigma^+_k \sigma^+_{l} | \mu_1 \mu_2 \rangle$.
+The factor $p(k+2)$, given by \be p(l)=\prod_{j=1}^{l}{\frac{\m_1 -\xi -g \k_j}{\m_1 +\xi -g \k_j} \frac{\m_2 -\xi -g \k_j}{\m_2 +\xi -g \k_j}} \ , \ee collects the contribution from the momenta. \footnote{Note that if we take $g\rightarrow 0$, all inhomogeneities become the same, and (\ref{k2}) reproduces the limit in equation~(\ref{Fn1}).} We can in fact extend rather easily expression (\ref{k2}) to the case where the spin operators are located at arbitrary sites, $\langle 0 | \sigma^+_k \sigma^+_{l} | \mu_1 \mu_2 \rangle$.
 As all factors $(A+D)$ have different arguments, they can be trivially commuted.
-Therefore the correlation function must be invariant under exchange of the inhomogeneities, except for the factors coming from the correlators ${\cal G}^{L}_0(k,l)$.
+Therefore, the correlation function must be invariant under exchange of the inhomogeneities, except for the factors coming from the correlators ${\cal G}^{L}_0(k,l)$.
 We find